Women detained by Border Patrol after speaking Spanish at gas station

 "Here they know you," she said.
 "When you see somebody stopped by police, what do you think?"

 Suda said she is reaching out to the American Civil Liberties Union to see if they can take any action after the incident.
-She said she was reaching out to the group because of a conversation she had with her daughter after the incident.
+She said she was reaching out to the group because of a conversation she had with her daughter.

 "She saw the video, she came to me and she asked me, 'Does that mean we can't speak Spanish anymore?'
 That's very sad," Suda said.